-When completely implemented, the CETA is expected to result in C$1.5 billion in new agri-food exports including $600 million in beef, $400 million in pork, $100 million in grains and oilseeds, $100 million in sugar containing products, and a further $300 million in processed foods, fruits and vegetables.
+When completely implemented, the CETA was expected to result in C$1.5 billion in new agri-food exports including $600 million in beef, $400 million in pork, $100 million in grains and oilseeds, $100 million in sugar-containing products, and a further $300 million in processed foods, fruits, and vegetables.

 Canada EU briefing note: English

 Canada’s agri-food exporters mark 5 years of free trade with the European Union

 CAFTA joins Canadian, EU business groups in calling for progress on CETA implementation

 Canadian agri-food exporters urge implementation of CETA based on science, rules and Commitments